lambdamikel/LambdaSpeak-FS/README.md

 As with the LambdaSpeak 3, the Amdrum / PCM sample playing mode is entered by sending control byte `&E3`.
-A new feature is that you can exit / leave that mode by sending the "exit sequence": "4 6 4 6 1 2 8"
+A new feature is that you can exit / leave that mode by sending the "exit sequence".
+The sequence is `4 6 4 6 1 2 8`, plus 127, so `131, 133, 131, 133, 128, 129, 135`.
-+ 127 (so it is 131, 133, ...) etc. However, checking for exit might
-reduce PCM sample quality a bit, so there is also a mode in which the exit check is not performed.
+However, checking for exit might reduce PCM sample quality a bit, so there is also a mode in which the exit check is not performed.
 See below.

 Compared to LambdaSpeak 3, in LS FS There is more control over the Amdrum / PCM sample quality.
 LS FS features three